-Response: In medical terms this refers to whether or not a cancer treatment is working, how well it is ‘responding’ to the treatment.
+Response: Whether or not a cancer treatment is working, how well it is ‘responding’ to the treatment.

 Respiratory: To do with the lungs and airways.

 RLB - renal liver bone: A blood test commonly used to check the function of the liver, the kidneys and the bones.
 It is also referred to as an U&E.

-SCC: Squamous cell carcinoma: Refers to cancer that arises from cells close to the surface of the epithelium (layer of cells lining the exterior of an organ, eg skin).
+SCC - Squamous cell carcinoma: A cancer that starts in cells close to the surface of the epithelium (layer of cells lining the exterior of an organ, e.g. skin).

-Secondary Cancer: Also known as metastases or mets, secondary cancers are cancerous growths at sites distant from the main tumour.
+Secondary cancer: Also known as metastases or mets, secondary cancers are cancerous growths away from the main tumour.
 Secondary cancer happens when cancer cells travel from where they started to another part of the body.

 Social worker: A healthcare professional concerned with the social needs of a patient.

-Specialist: This term is commonly used to describe a doctor who works in the hospital setting and specialises in a certain area of the body or disease.
+Specialist: A doctor who specialises in a certain area of the body or disease.

-Speech and language therapist: A healthcare professional that is concerned with speech and language difficulties.
+Speech and language therapist: A healthcare professional who is helps with speech and language difficulties.

-Spinal Cord Compression: A medical emergency when the spinal cord is compressed by a tumour.
-It requires swift diagnosis and treatment to prevent long-term disability.
+Spinal cord compression: A medical emergency when the spinal cord is compressed by a tumour.
+It needs to be diagnosed and treated quickly to prevent long-term disability.

-Staging: The process of assessing the size of a tumour and whether or not it has spread from it’s original site.
+Staging: Tests to see the size of a tumour and whether or not it has spread.

-Stem cell: A specific type of cell responsible for the production of platelets, red and white blood cells.
+Stem cell: A cell responsible for the production of platelets, red and white blood cells.

-Stoma: Stoma is a term commonly used to describe an opening, eg. a colostomy, an ileostomy, a urostomy and a tracheostomy.
+Stoma: An opening, e.g. a colostomy, an ileostomy, a urostomy or a tracheostomy.

 Stomatitis: Inflammation of the tissues in the mouth.

-Symptom: In medical terms a symptom is a sign that there is something wrong with a particular area of the body.
+Symptom: A sign that there is something wrong with a particular area of the body.

-Thorax / thoracic: To do with the chest, the area of the body between the head and the abdomen.
+Thorax / thoracic: To do with the chest, the area of the body between the head and the abdomen (tummy).

-Topical: Refers to the surface of the body.
+Topical: Treatment that is used on the surface of the body.
 Topical preparations or medicines usually come in ointment or cream form.

-Travel2Care: Travel2Care is a transportation assistance fund which has been made available by the National Cancer Control Programme (NCCP) to patients travelling to the designated cancer care centres or approved satellite centre and is administered by the Irish Cancer Society.
+Travel2Care: Travel2Care is a fund from the National Cancer Control Programme (NCCP) to help patients travelling to designated cancer care centres or approved satellite centres.
+It is administered by the Irish Cancer Society.

-Tumour: An excessive growth of cells resulting in an abnormal mass.
-A tumour may be either benign or cancerous.
+Tumour: An excessive growth of cells resulting in an abnormal lump (mass).
+A tumour can be cancerous or not cancerous (benign).

-Tumour lysis syndrome: A life-threatening emergency that can occur when a tumour breaks down very fast in response to treatment.
+Tumour lysis syndrome: A life-threatening emergency that can happen when a tumour breaks down very fast in response to treatment.
 When the tumour breaks down it releases substances into the blood, which cause health problems.

 Tumour marker: A substance sometimes found in an increased amount in the blood, other body fluids, or tissues and which may suggest the presence of some types of cancer.
 Also called biomarkers.